GCSE & A-Level Results 2019

 At the heart of the School’s success, however, lies its Catholic ethos, which underpins all that it does.
 It is this ethos, to which all members of the School – staff, pupils and parents – subscribe, which binds us all together, creating a sense of unity.
 This unity of outlook leads to a clearly defined sense of purpose, which creates real momentum.
 The results of this are plain for all to see.

-This has been another fine year for A-Level results, with the School firmly retaining its position at the top of national tables.
-20.5% of grades attained at A-Level were at A* (well over twice the national average), with 78.8% at A* - B, while fourteen students obtained places at Oxbridge.
-These superlative results, no flash in the pan, are, for the sixth year in a row, good enough to place us at the top of The Times's school league table for all Catholic comprehensive schools at A-Level.
+This has been another fine year for A-Level results, with 13.9% of grades attained at A-Level A*, 46.1% A* and A, and 69.5% A* - B. Over a quarter of students attained AAA or higher at A-Level and eleven obtained places at Oxbridge.
+These superlative results, no flash in the pan, keep us right at the top end of The Times's national league table for all Catholic comprehensive schools at A-Level.

 The performance of the Vaughan in the most recent school performance tables can be found by clicking here.